Grantone/Photo-Studio/README.md

 [Photo Studio](https://github.com/Grantone/Photo-Studio)

-This is a web app for ading,viewing and posting images.
+This is a web application for adding,viewing and posting images.
 #### By

 Granton Mchana.